Positional $\omega$-regular languages: Full proofs for Section 5.2

 Previous lemma tells us, in particular, that for every "$({<})y$-safe component" $\safeComp{y}_i$ of $\A$, the intersection of $\safeComp{y}_i$ with $Q'$ constitute the states of a "$({<})y$-safe component" in $\A'$.
 Therefore, automaton $\A'$ inherits the decomposition in "$({<})y$-safe component" $\safeComp{y}_1,\dots, \safeComp{y}_{k_y}$ from $\A$, for each $y$; we simply remove those components whose intersection with $Q'$ is empty.

 \begin{lemma} Automaton $\A'$ is a "$(x-2)$-structured signature automaton". \end{lemma} \begin{proof} We go through all the conditions of the definition of a "$(x-2)$-structured signature automaton".
-We recall that, by Lemma~\ref{lemma-p4-tech:safe-centr-is-nice-transform}, the relation $\eqSig{x-2}$ is "$[0,x-2]$-faithful congruence" in $\A'$.

-\begin{description} \item[Normal form.]
-We check that $\A'$ satisfies the hypothesis of the characterisation from Lemma~\ref{lemma-p4-app:simple-normal-form}.
+We recall that, by Lemma~\ref{lemma-tech:safe-centr-is-nice-transform}, the relation $\eqSig{x-2}$ is "$[0,x-2]$-faithful congruence"~in~$\A'$. \begin{description} \item[Normal form.]
+We check that $\A'$ satisfies the hypothesis of the characterisation from Lemma~\ref{lemma-app:simple-normal-form}.
 We let $q'\re{a:y} p'$ be a transition in $\A'$.
-If it is not a "redirected transition@@safec", it exists in $\A$, so we can conclude by "normalisation" of $\A$ and Lemma~\ref{lemma-p4-tech:paths-transfer-in-safe-centralisation}.
+If it is not a "redirected transition@@safec", it exists in $\A$, so we can conclude by "normalisation" of $\A$ and Lemma~\ref{lemma-tech:paths-transfer-in-safe-centralisation}.
 Assume that $q'\re{a:y} p'$ is a transition that has been "redirected from@@safec" $q'\re{a:y}p$.
 In particular, $p\eqRes{x-2}p'$ and $y<x$.
 By Item~\ref{item-struct:even-classes-connected} of the definition of "structured signature automaton" applied to $\A$, there is a path $p'\lrp{w:>y}p$ in $\A$, and by "normality", there is a returning paths $p\lrp{u_1:y}q$ and $p\lrp{u_2:y-1}q$.
-Again, Lemma~\ref{lemma-p4-tech:paths-transfer-in-safe-centralisation} allows us to find the desired returning paths in $\A'$.
+Again, Lemma~\ref{lemma-tech:paths-transfer-in-safe-centralisation} allows us to find the desired returning paths in $\A'$.

 \item[Item~\ref{item-struct:preorder-0}.]
-By Lemma~\ref{lemma-p4-tech:equality-languages-safe-cent}, the residuals in $\A'$ correspond to those in $\A$, so "preorder" $\leqSig{0}$ correspond to their inclusion in $\A'$ too.
+By Lemma~\ref{lemma-tech:equality-languages-safe-cent}, the residuals in $\A'$ correspond to those in $\A$, so "preorder" $\leqSig{0}$ correspond to their inclusion in $\A'$ too.

 \item[Item~\ref{item-struct:odd-orders}.]
 By the previous remarks, for all $y$, the "$({<}y)$-safe components" of $\A'$ are obtaining by taking the intersection with those in $\A$.
 Therefore, odd preorders $\leqSig{y-1}$ correspond to the order of "$({<}y)$-safe components" on $\A'$.